Estimation under group actions: recovering orbits from invariants: Examples

 \subsubsection{Heterogeneous cryo-EM}

 We now consider heterogeneous (projected) cryo-EM ($K \ge 2$).
 By combining (\ref{eq:cryo-trdeg}) with Proposition~\ref{prop:trdeg-het} we can compute $\trdeg(\RxG)$.
 Based on testing the Jacobian criterion on small examples, we conjecture that the degree-$3$ method of moments achieves generic list recovery if and only if $\dim(U^T_2) + \dim(U^T_3) \ge \trdeg(\RxG)$.
 In other words, we expect no unexpected algebraic dependencies among $U^T_{\le 3}$.
 (Recall that there are no degree-1 invariants since we are not using the trivial representation $\ell = 0$).
 Additionally, the Hessian test is passed by heterogeneous cryo-EM on small examples whenever $\dim(U^T_2) + \dim(U^T_3) > \trdeg(\RxG)$.
-We conjecture this pattern continues, so that heterogenous cryo-EM enjoys generic unique moment de-mixing.
+We conjecture this pattern continues, so that heterogenous cryo-EM enjoys generic unique de-mixing.

-In Section~\ref{app:so3-count} we give a conjectured formula for the exact value of $\dim(U^T_2) + \dim(U^T_3)$ for all $S \ge 1, F \ge 2$.
+In Appendix~\ref{app:so3-count} we give a conjectured formula for the exact value of $\dim(U^T_2) + \dim(U^T_3)$ for all $S \ge 1, F \ge 2$.
 As a result we can determine for any given $S \ge 1$ and $F \ge 2$, the exact condition on $K$ for which we believe generic list recovery is possible.
 For $S$ and $F$ large, this condition is approximately $K \le S^2/4$.

-\subsubsection{Cryo-EM with a symmetric molecule}
+\subsection{Cryo-EM with a symmetric molecule}

 Consider the projected cryo-EM problem but suppose the molecule has known symmetries.
-Specifically, let $H$ be a subgroup of $G = \textup{SO}(3)$ and suppose we know that the molecule belongs to the subspace $V^H = \{\theta \in V \;:\; h \cdot \theta = \theta \quad\forall h \in H\}$.
-We might expect this to make the cryo-EM problem easier because there are now fewer degrees of freedom to learn.
-On the other hand, we might worry that this makes the cryo-EM problem harder because symmetric molecules might not be generic, i.e.\ $V^H$ might be contained in the measure-zero set of ``bad'' signals.
-In Appendix~\ref{app:symm} we show how to use a simple modification of our methods to determine the number of moments required for list recovery of a generic element of $V^H$.
+Specifically, let $H$ be a subgroup of $G = \textup{SO}(3)$ and suppose we know that the molecule belongs to the subspace $V^H = \{\theta \in V \;:\; h \cdot \theta = \theta \quad\forall \,h \in H\}$.
+Symmetries arise frequently in biology: nearly 40\% of molecules in the Protein Data Bank~\cite{PDB} have rotational symmetries.
+We might expect symmetries to make the cryo-EM problem easier because there are now fewer degrees of freedom to learn.
+On the other hand, we might worry that they make the cryo-EM problem harder because symmetric molecules might not be generic, i.e.\ $V^H$ might be contained in the measure-zero set of ``bad'' signals.
+In this section we will explain how to adapt our techniques to the setting of symmetric molecules.
+In particular, we show how to determine the number of moments required for list recovery of a generic element of $V^H$.

 We focus on a particular case where the symmetry group is $H = \ZZ/L$, generated by a rotation of $2\pi/L$ radians about the $z$-axis.
 By testing small examples we arrive at the following conjecture.

 \begin{conjecture} Consider (homogeneous) cryo-EM with $\ZZ/L$ symmetry.
 For any $S \ge 2, F \ge 2, L \ge 2$, generic list recovery is possible at degree 3.
 Furthermore, it is possible at degree 2 if and only if $F < L$. \end{conjecture}